Coffee Tasting Class & Roastery Tour at City Boy Coffee

 Thus, as exhausted runners pass the 26.2-mile mark, the figure of Fred Lebow in his legendary running suit and hat, glancing at his watch, greets them.
 Even before the Marathon’s start, some runners rub the statue for good luck or leave flowers around it.

-The statue’s story started in 1990, when a Californian named Daniel Mitrovich ran (and fell in love with) the New York City Marathon.
+The statue’s story starts in 1990 when a Californian named Daniel Mitrovich ran (and fell in love with) the New York City Marathon.
 He then established a committee dedicated to creating a statue of Lebow, whom he felt was deserving of that honor.
 This was an uphill battle, as Mitrovich needed to raise the money required, convince government officials, including the mayor and governor, and deal with people who opposed commissioning the statue.

 San Diego artist Jesus Ygnacio Dominguez created the statue and it was ceremoniously presented on the day of the 1994 New York City Marathon in Central Park.
 During that time, however, Central Park had a moratorium on the placing of new statues.
 Thus, it wasn’t until 2001 that Lebow’s sculpture received a set home (well, sort of) at its current location.